Main Content

 Data Types: cell

-Name of a Simulink.VariantBankCoderInfo object, specified as a string or character vector.
-You can use this object to specify code generation attributes for the variant parameter bank, including filenames for code placement and memory section to place parameter values.
+Name of a Simulink.VariantBankCoderInfo object to apply to the structure array that groups the variant parameter values, specified as a string or character vector.
+Use this object to specify code generation attributes to apply to the structure array that groups the parameter values, including filenames for code placement and memory section to place parameter values.

 Attributes: